-I'm an animal activist writer and I work 1-on-1 with Highly Sensitive Heroes!
-Proudly trans and autistic, I'm here to help those who have been marginalized or misunderstood feel MAGICAL 🔥.
+I'm a human and animal rights writer and I enjoy supporting people who I think of as "Highly Sensitive Heroes."
+Proudly trans and autistic, I'm here to help those who've been marginalized or misunderstood feel MAGICAL 🔥.

 Break Free—For Yourself and All Beings

-If you're highly sensitive and empathetic like me, I bet you feel deeply connected to others' struggles while managing your own.
+If you're highly sensitive like me, I bet you feel deeply connected to others' struggles while managing your own.
 You may have battled anxiety and shame that cause you to procrastinate—all while yearning to make a difference.

 My Journey Growing Up as a Highly Sensitive Person: I Loved Animals & Felt Different